 The founder of consciousbirthingindia.org is a health practitioner and hypnotherapist from Germany who was on the ‘verge of desperation’ when searching for doulas, midwives available for home birthing, clinics for water birthing and experienced, holistically thinking gynaecologists in Uttarakhand (North East India).
 Because there were NONE locatable!

-In South India there are some alternatives to the standardised mainstream birthing facilities and procedures, but the region around Dehradun is way behind.
+In South India there are some alternatives to the standardised mainstream birthing facilities and procedures, but the region between Delhi and Dehradun is way behind.